Transloadit currently does not have any open vacancies but we're always looking for talented and

 Besides christmas gifts, we haven't given out Bonuses.
 If we decide to do so in the future, they will be transparent internally upon request.

-One of our founders (Kevin) has experienced burnout first-hand, making us exceptionally mindful towards life/work boundaries.
+Our founder Kevin has experienced burnout first-hand, making us exceptionally mindful towards life/work boundaries.
 We all still have the brain that we had 50,000 years ago, but we are using it in radically more demanding ways today.
 It is good to be aware of the harmful side effects that this can have.
-We consider unwinding to be as important as eating or sleeping.
+We all work hard and make a dent, but consider unwinding to be as important as eating or sleeping.

 We want to make sure nobody at Transloadit is being overworked.
 To illustrate this point: we regularly go sporting during office hours or spend some time with our kids.
 As long as you are serious about getting something done at some point, you should be doing the same.
 9-to-5 has outlived its relevance.
 Is the wind good now?
 Just give us the heads up, and go kite.
 Your project will wait and we can cover for you.